Choir of St John's College, Cambridge

-The Choir of St John's College, Cambridge is considered to be one of the finest collegiate choirs in the world.
-It is part of the English cathedral tradition, having been founded to sing the daily liturgy in the College Chapel, though it is set apart from other English choirs of this tradition by the frequent inclusion of Continental works in its repertoire and its emphasis on polyphonic interpretations.
-Alongside the choir of King's College, Cambridge, it is one of the two most famous collegiate choirs in Cambridge, having had over 90 recordings published.
+The Choir of St John's College, Cambridge is part of the English cathedral tradition, having been founded to sing the daily liturgy in the College Chapel, though it is set apart from other English choirs of this tradition by the frequent inclusion of Continental works in its repertoire and its emphasis on polyphonic interpretations.
+Alongside the Choir of King's College, Cambridge, it is one of the two most famous collegiate choirs in Cambridge, having had over 90 recordings published.
+The choir consists of fifteen Choral Scholars and twenty Choristers and Probationers, all of whom are members of St John's College, many of whom have proceeded to become distinguished musicians.

 The early records of the choirs are obscure, but it is known that its origins can be traced to the original foundation of the College in 1511.
 The present arrangement of the choir began in 1670.

-The Choir consists of fifteen Choral Scholars and twenty Choristers and Probationers, all of whom are members of St John's College, many of whom have proceeded to become distinguished musicians.

 Choir

 Until 2022, the choir followed the English cathedral tradition of men and boys.
 In October 2021 it was announced that, from 2022, the choir would admit girls and women.
 Such a decision has resulted in St John's being the only Oxbridge choir to have both boys and girls singing services together.

 The choristers are educated at the St John's College School, at the extreme west end of the College grounds.
 They travel to and from Chapel wearing a miniature version of the college's undergraduate dress — mortar boards and academic gowns (or cloaks in the winter) over their uniforms.
 As well as the traditional church choir ranks of head and deputy head choristers, one treble a year is awarded the George Guest medal, in memory of the former Organist.
 Upon leaving the choir, many choristers take up music scholarships at the country's leading independent schools.

 The men and women of the choir are either undergraduates at the college or, occasionally, lay clerks (who have generally just graduated from St John's or another Cambridge college).
 As well as singing with the choristers, they sing one service a week on their own and all services when the choristers are on their half term holiday.
-They also form the a capella Gentlemen of St John's ensemble, where they also sing lighter music, and are in frequent demand for concerts, May Balls, and many other engagements; they have also recorded many CDs ranging from close-harmony to renaissance music and tour regularly around the world.
+They also form the a capella Gents of St John's ensemble, where they also sing lighter music, and are in frequent demand for concerts, May Balls, and many other engagements; they have also recorded many CDs ranging from close-harmony to renaissance music and tour regularly around the world.